thunderbird/thunderbird-accounts/test/e2e/README.md

 ## Running the E2E tests against the stage environmnent

+`Prerequisite`: When running the tests on the stage env, the TB Accounts test account must have a Thundermail email address already set up.

 First copy over the provided `.env.stage.example` to a local `.env`:

 ```bash